 Interest rate risk arises from the effects of fluctuations in the prevailing levels of market interest rates on the fair value of financial assets and liabilities and future cash flow.
-The Fund holds cash and cash equivalents that expose the Fund to cash flow interest rate risk.
+The Fund holds fixed interest securities that expose the Fund to fair value interest rate risk.
+The Fund also holds a limited amount of floating rate debt, cash and cash equivalents that expose the Fund to cash flow interest rate risk.
 The Investment Manager manages the Fund's exposure to interest rate risk on a monthly basis in accordance with the Fund's investment objectives and policies.
 The Fund's overall exposure to interest rate risk is monitored on a quarterly basis by the Board of Directors.